SRA-SiliconValley/jalangi/README.md

 You should see Chrome windows opening and closing as the tests are run.

+### What's new?

+Introducing analysis2.js.  analysis2.js is a new API for performing direct or in browser analysis.
+It has a clean, efficient, and less error-prone API compared to analysis.js.
+You can find more documentation in docs/analysis2.md.

 ### Other Scripts

 Run likely type inference analysis on the sunspider benchmarks located under tests/sunspider1/.